Self-Publishing a Family Memoir

 Having previously published many children's books, Malaika Rose Stanley is no stranger to publishing.
 Yet with Loose Connections, she attempted something completely different from her usual style of writing.
 Read on to know what it was like for her to self-publish her book and go on a familiar yet new adventure.

 ‘Write what you know’ is a well-worn authorial snippet of advice, a cliché.
 At times, I’ve taken heed but at others, I’ve totally ignored it.
-My motivation for Loose Connections and for all my books has been to write what I love, to write what stirs my soul.
+My motivation for Loose Connections and for all my books has been to write what I love, to write what stirs my soul; I don't plan them so much as channel what flows through me.

 Why I chose self-publishing